 Training Volume Landmarks for Muscle Growth

-by Dr. Mike Israetel, Co-founder and Chief Sport Scientist, Dr. James Hoffmann, Jared Feather, MS |
+by Dr. Mike Israetel, Chief Sport Scientist, Dr. James Hoffmann, Jared Feather, MS |

 Jan 04, 2017

 When discussing how much training we should be doing to grow the most muscle we can, it helps to become familiar with some important theoretical concepts.
-These concepts or “landmarks,” as I refer to them, can help you understand how we can come to conclusions about how much training should be done and be able to more readily make sense of the recommendations.
+These concepts or “landmarks,” as we refer to them, can help you understand how we can come to conclusions about how much training should be done and be able to more readily make sense of the recommendations.

-a.)
-Between 60%1RM and 80%1RM on average
+- Between 30%1RM and 85%1RM on average